 If you're curious, you can also take a class in any number of traditional Japanese art forms, including calligraphy, tea ceremonies, martial arts, massage, flower arranging, and meditation.
 Tokyo has a number of neon-lit pachinko parlours with men, women, and children trying their hand at the popular game.
 Japanese sports such as baseball and sumo wrestling are also fun ways to get a taste of Tokyo culture.

-The dormant volcano of Mount Fuji, 62 miles (100km) southwest of Tokyo, has been revered since ancient times and no exploration of Japan is complete without visiting the mountain that is known fondly as 'Fuji-san' by the locals.
-Its symmetrical 12,388-foot (3,776m) snow-crowned summit has become as symbolic of Japan as the country's own flag, featuring in poetry and art through the ages and considered a holy site in Japanese culture.
-The mountain, which is the highest in Japan, has many historical and mythological associations; for instance, ancient samurai used the base of the mountain as a remote training area, near the present day town of Gotemba.
-The closest town to the volcano is Fuji Yoshida, from which buses leave frequently for Fuji's 'fifth stage' (the usual jumping-off point for hikes up the mountain) from outside the train station.
-There are six trails to the summit, of which the Kawaguchiko Trail is the easiest, being quite manageable even for children and the elderly as long as they have stamina and good shoes.
-Overnight huts are available for those wanting to stay a night or two on the mountain.
-The official climbing season is from 1 July to the end of August as in winter snow makes the ascent too dangerous.
+The dormant volcano of Mount Fuji has been revered since ancient times, its symmetrical 12,388-foot (3,776m) snow-crowned summit as symbolic as the country's own flag.
+It features in poetry and art through the ages and is considered a holy site in Japanese culture.
+The highest mountain in Japan, it has many historical and mythological associations, with ancient samurai using the base of the mountain as a remote training area.
+The closest town to the volcano is Fuji Yoshida, from which buses leave frequently for the most popular hiking routes.
+There are six trails to the summit, of which the Kawaguchiko Trail is the easiest, being quite manageable even for children and the elderly.

-The city of Kamakura, about 30 miles (50km) southwest of Tokyo, at the base of the Miura Peninsula, was the political powerhouse of Japan in the middle ages and the seat of government for most of the 13th century.
-Because of its historic importance, Kamakura boasts numerous monuments, temples, and shrines which are of interest to sightseeing tourists.
-As an added bonus, the city sports some sandy beaches and good hiking trails in the nearby wooded hills so that a day or two can be spent very happily in the city enjoying both the natural and historical attractions.
-Kamakura's many sights are too numerous to detail individually, but most important of them all is the Great Buddha.
-This bronze statue of the seated Amida Buddha is located in the grounds of the Kotokuin Temple and, standing at almost 44ft (13,35m) high, it is the second largest Buddha statue in Japan after that found in the Todaiji Temple in Nara.
-The Kamakura Great Buddha was cast in 1252 and was originally contained in the temple hall.
-A tidal wave (tsunami) washed away the temple in the late 15th century, but the Buddha prevailed and has since stood triumphantly in the open.
-Kamakura is a very popular daytrip from Tokyo, but many visitors will find that they want to spend at least one night in the city to fully appreciate all it has to offer.
+Kamakura was the political powerhouse of Japan during the middle ages and the seat of government for most of the 13th century.
+Because of its historic importance, it boasts numerous monuments, temples and shrines.
+As an added bonus, the city sports sandy beaches and good hiking trails in the nearby wooded hills.
+One of the most important sites of interest is the Great Buddha: a bronze statue of the seated Amida Buddha located in the grounds of the Kotokuin Temple.
+Cast in 1252 and standing almost 44ft (13,35m) high, it's the second largest Buddha statue in Japan after that found in the Todaiji Temple in Nara.

-While visiting Japan's largest city of Tokyo, it is quick and easy to pay a visit to the country's second biggest metropolis too.
-Yokohama can be reached in less than 30 minutes by train from Tokyo, lying south of the capital.
 The main reason for visiting Yokohama is to marvel at its futuristic new city centre and perhaps take a stroll through Japan's largest Chinatown.
-Yokohama's Chinatown, entered through four colourful gates and teeming with restaurants and shops, was developed after the city became one of the first Japanese ports to be opened to foreign trade after generations of isolation ended in 1859.
+Entered through four colourful gates and teeming with restaurants and shops, Yokohama's Chinatown developed after the city became one of the first Japanese ports to be opened to foreign trade after isolation ended in 1859.
 Chinese traders flocked to the city, establishing a cultural neighbourhood.
 Minato Mirai is the new central city area around the harbour, characterised by the Landmark Tower, rising to 971ft (296m).
-Visitors can ride to the tower's observation deck in the world's second fastest elevator, travelling at 41ft (13m) a second, for a view that on a clear day stretches as far as Mount Fuji.
-The city also boasts the Yokohama Marine Tower, the tallest inland lighthouse in the world.
-The city is a commercial hub with wonderful shopping opportunities, restaurants, and a fun nightlife.
+Visitors can ride to the observation deck in the world's second fastest elevator for a view that can stretch as far as Mount Fuji.

 Your session has timed out due to inactivity.